 Most states have a minimum threshold of Workers Comp benefits regardless of their wage rate.
 If the injured employee’s Workers Compensation rate falls below this figure, it is increased to the minimum.

 For instance, if an employee earns $ 8 per hour and works 5 hours per week for an employer their Average Weekly Wage equals $40.00 per week.
-In most state the Workers Compensation weekly benefit is 2/3 of the Average Weekly Wage.
-Two thirds of $40 equals $26.67 which is the workers’ comp benefits rate.
+In most states, the Workers Compensation weekly benefit is 2/3 of the Average Weekly Wage.
+Two-thirds of $40 equals $26.67 which is the workers’ comp benefits rate.

-One of the complicating factors originates from the employee have multiple jobs.
-Some states figure in the other jobs wages also.
+One of the complicating factors originates from the employee having multiple jobs.
+Some states figure in the other jobs’ wages also.
 Some do not under certain circumstances.